RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-4.md

 I despise deus ex machina endings.
 I think a bare minimum for high quality writing is that the rules of the universe must be consistent.
-The author can set up whatever rules she or he wishes, but once those rules are constructed, they stand.
+The author can set up whatever rules she or he wishes, but once those rules are established, they stand.
 There can be no deus ex machina.
 Without this constraint, anything can happen, there's no more predictability, and impact of whatever does happen is cheapened.